-Liberal Lee set to win South Korea’s presidential election: exit poll
+Liberal Lee set to win South Korea’s presidential election: Exit poll

+The Democratic Party candidate is projected to hold lead of more than 10 points over conservative rival Kim Moon-soo.

 Liberal Lee Jae-myung looks set to win South Korea’s snap presidential election, according to an exit poll.